CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Proposed Approach

 The final stage of the transformer comprises three stacked feedforward blocks, each followed by a residual connection and layer normalization.
 The process begins by normalizing the cross-attention output before passing it to the first feedforward layer.
 The output of this layer is added back to its input, followed by another layer normalization and a second feedforward transformation.
 This pattern is repeated once more, yielding a total of three feedforward layers interleaved with Add \& Norm operations.

 As discussed earlier, the transformer is trained in a self-supervised manner using a contrastive objective.
-Although several loss functions can be employed in this framework, we adopt the Barlow Twins loss~\cite{zbontar2021barlow} following its successful application~\cite{pham2021dualnetcontinuallearningfast, tang2024kaizenpracticalselfsupervisedcontinual}.
+Although several loss functions can be employed in this framework, we adopt the BYOL (Bootstrap Your Own Latent) loss~\cite{grill2020bootstrap} following its successful application in continual learning scenarios.
 To compute this loss, we generate two distinct augmentations of the input sample $\mathbf{x}$, denoted as $\mathbf{\bar{x}}$ and $\mathbf{\hat{x}}$.
-These augmented views are created using time-series-specific transformations, such as additive Gaussian noise or crop and resize.
+These augmented views are created using time-series-specific transformations, such as additive Gaussian noise or zero masking.
 We evaluate the effect of different augmentation strategies empirically in the results section.
 Each augmented input is passed independently through the transformer $\Psi$, producing the output representations $\mathbf{\bar{r}} = \Psi(\mathbf{\bar{x}})$ and $\mathbf{\hat{r}} = \Psi(\mathbf{\hat{x}})$.
-The Barlow Twins loss is then computed by first forming a cross-correlation matrix between the batch-normalized outputs:
+The BYOL loss is then computed by maximizing the cosine similarity between the $\ell_2$-normalized representations: